magentabusiness/magentabusiness.github.io/docs/paas/eu/user-guide/integrations/kpn-things.md

         title: 'Go to "Destinations" in left menu and click on the "Add new Destination" button;'
     1:
         image: https://img.thingsboard.io/user-guide/integrations/kpn/kpn-things-configure-15-pe.png
-        title: 'Find the "ThingsBoard" destination type, and click on "Choose ThingsBoard" button;'
+        title: 'Find the "IoT Hub" destination type, and click on "Choose IoT Hub" button;'
     2:
         image: https://img.thingsboard.io/user-guide/integrations/kpn/kpn-things-configure-16-pe.png
         title: 'Set a name for your destination.
-Paste "HTTP endpoint URL" from ThingsBoard integration page to "HTTP endpoint URL" field.
+Paste "HTTP endpoint URL" from IoT Hub integration page to "HTTP endpoint URL" field.
 Now, click on the "Generate" button, and save generated value.
 We will use it on ThingsBoard.
-Finally, click on the "Add ThingsBoard Destination" button.'
+Finally, click on the "Add IoT Hub Destination" button.'

 kpn-things-configure-5:
     0: